skonfig/extra/type/__xymon_client/man.rst

 DESCRIPTION
 -----------
-This cdist type installs the Xymon client and configures it to report with FQDN.
+This type installs the Xymon client and configures it to report with FQDN.